robersonupc/blog/_posts/2012-05-14-review-responsive-design-ethan-marcotte.md

 > In the age of portable 3G hotspots and wi-fi enabled phones, it can be dangerous to automatically equate screen's dimensions with the bandwidth available to it.

-PS.
-Se você prefere um conteúdo em português, aguarde o [prometido livro](https://groups.google.com/d/msg/html5-css3-brasil/hmsnIB4qBak/t3RXJSiF-BUJ) do [Tárcio Zemel](http://desenvolvimentoparaweb.com/) sobre design responsivo.
+Se você prefere um conteúdo em português, confira o excelente [livro do Tárcio Zemel](http://sergiolopes.org/review-livro-web-design-responsivo-tarcio-zemel/) sobre Design Resposivo.